aws/amazon-vpc-cni-k8s/README.md

 instead of a secondary IP in the ENIs subnet.
 The total number of prefixes and private IP addresses will be less than the limit on private IPs allowed by your instance.
 Setting or resetting of `ENABLE_PREFIX_DELEGATION` while pods are running or if ENIs are attached is supported and the new pods allocated will get IPs based on the mode of IPAMD but the max pods of kubelet should be updated which would need either kubelet restart or node recycle.

+The feature doesn't increase the pod density of branch pods since we are limited by the number of branch network interfaces - https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html#supported-instance-types.
 ---

 #### `WARM_PREFIX_TARGET` (v1.9.0+)